JakoCrix-zz/Personal_Cookbooks/README.md

-# R-Cookbook
+# Cookbook
-Learning the in and outs of R
+Learning the ins and outs of different coding languages.
+Things to look at:
+R- Dplyr
+R- ggplot